Pegah1999/Pegah1999/README.md

 A tech enthusiast with a strong interest in Data Analysis, Machine Learning, and Web Development.

+- Skilled in Data Analysis and Machine Learning with R, Python, and MATLAB.
+- Experienced in teamwork and collaborative projects.
 - 🌱 I’m currently learning Web Development.

 <!--